 The Fund works with private industry and government to develop public awareness and excellence in research, education, prevention, diagnosis, treatment, support and resources for the injured and their families as they reintegrate to duty or civilian life.

-"Bob and Lee Woodruff are exceptional people doing exceptional work for those in dire need," says Caroline Hirsch, a founding partner of the festival.
-"We are thrilled that the NYCF is part of this extraordinary event and hope that the evening can help draw necessary awareness and funding so those injured in the war receive the medical attention they deserve."
+"Bob and Lee Woodruff are exceptional people doing exceptional work for those in dire need," says Caroline Hirsch, a founding partner of the New York Comedy Festival, which hosts the annual Stand Up for Heroes benefit concert.
+"We are thrilled that the NYCF is part of this extraordinary event and hope that we can help draw necessary awareness and funding so those injured in the war receive the medical attention they deserve."

-For ticket information on the "Stand Up for Heroes: A Benefit for the Bob Woodruff Family Fund" event, please e-mail benefit@freud.com.
+For ticket information for "Stand Up for Heroes: A Benefit for the Bob Woodruff Family Fund" event, and for more information about the BWFF, please visit Bob Woodruff Family Fund.